algorandfoundation/algokit-cli/docs/cli/index.md

 ### -n, --name <name>
 Specify a name for a custom LocalNet instance.
 AlgoKit will not manage the configuration of named LocalNet instances, allowing developers to configure it in any way they need.
+Defaults to 'sandbox'.

 ### -P, --config-dir <config_path>
 Specify the custom localnet configuration directory.
+Defaults to '/Users/aorumbayev/.config/algokit'.

 ### -d, --dev, --no-dev
 Control whether to launch 'algod' in developer mode or not.
 Defaults to 'yes'.

+### --force
+Ignore the prompt to stop the LocalNet if it's already running.

 ### status